x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/database-availability-groups/autoreseed.md

 At this point, if the failure was a disk failure, it would require manual intervention by an operator or administrator to remove and replace the failed disk and reconfigure the replacement disk as a spare.

 AutoReseed is configured using three properties of the DAG.
 Two of the properties refer to the two mount points that are in use.
-Exchange 2016 leverages the fact that Windows Server allows multiple mount points per volume.
+Exchange Server leverages the fact that Windows Server allows multiple mount points per volume.
 The _AutoDagVolumesRootFolderPath_ property refers to the mount point that contains all of the available volumes.
 This includes volumes that host databases and spare volumes.
 The _AutoDagDatabasesRootFolderPath_ property refers to the mount point that contains the databases.
 A third DAG property, _AutoDagDatabaseCopiesPerVolume_, is used to configure the number of database copies per volume.

 An example AutoReseed configuration is illustrated below.